top of page

 Telicia

-We were curious to see how the small size and lower power draw would hold up in the real world of boat life.
-After 3+ months of daily use, here’s our honest review.
+We were curious to see how the smaller sized satellite dish and lower power draw would hold up in the real world of boat life, especially with three people living aboard who rely on high-speed internet for entertainment, troubleshooting, boat management, and online work.
+After 9+ months of daily use, here’s my honest Starlink Mini review.

 Starlink Mini and Starlink Flat High Performance on a boat deck next to solar panels.
 The scene is sunlit with a neutral, calm atmosphere.

-The Starlink Mini was released to the public in mid-2024.
-It’s marketed as a compact, travel-friendly version of the standard dish.
-It was created with portability and efficiency in mind, perfect for vanlifers, RVers, and boaters.
+The Starlink Mini was released to the public in mid-2024, marketed as a compact, travel-friendly version of the standard dish.
+It was created with portability and efficiency in mind, making it perfect for liveaboard cruisers like us, as well as off-grid setups, van lifers, RV's, and boaters.

-Spec wise, here’s how it stacks up against the Standard dish:
+Spec wise, here’s how the Mini kit stacks up against the Standard dish:

 Features